DonaJVP/minestars/README.md

 ### Warnings
 - This engine modding are much insecure by this time, as this was a new idea to include other games be compatible with this, as Minecraft.
 - Multi server protocols may collapse a time if used incorrectly.

+**For a programmer with good thinking: Plz do not curse me because of my coding style.**